ToshioCP/Gtk4-tutorial/gfm/sec29.md

 GTK 4 has other means to implement lists.
 They are GtkListBox and GtkTreeView which are took over from GTK 3.
 There's an article in [Gtk Development blog](https://blog.gtk.org/2020/06/07/scalable-lists-in-gtk-4/) about list widgets by Matthias Clasen.
-He described why GtkListView are developed to replace GtkListBox and GtkTreeView.
+He described why GtkListView are developed to replace GtkTreeView.
+GtkTreeView is deprecated since version 4.10.

-GtkListView, GtkGridView, GtkColumnView and related objects are described in Section 26 to 29.
+GtkListView, GtkGridView, GtkColumnView and related objects are described in Section 29 to 33.

 ## Outline